A Unified FPT Framework for Crossing Number Problems: Introduction

-Last but not least, all these four aspects that define flavors of crossing numbers can be combined arbitrarily, and our main results are valid not only in the plane, but for arbitrary surfaces. \onlynoapx{As a side note, we allow non-orientable surfaces in our framework, homeomorphic to a sphere with a number of ``crosscaps''.
+Last but not least, all these four aspects that define flavors of crossing numbers can be combined arbitrarily, and our main results are valid not only in the plane, but for arbitrary surfaces.
+As a side note, we allow non-orientable surfaces in our framework, homeomorphic to a sphere with a number of ``crosscaps''.
 Placing $k$~crosscaps in the plane amounts to choosing $k$ specific points in the plane that can be traversed by an arbitrary number of pairwise crossing edges of the planar drawing ``for free'', without accounting for the induced crossings at these points, which seems relevant from a graph drawing perspective.
-Another small but relevant note is that we allow surfaces with boundary, which is needed for some subtle variations of the fan-planar crossing number.}
+Also, we allow surfaces with boundary, which are needed for some subtle variations of the fan-planar crossing number.

-For most flavors of crossing number, the arguments are direct, though they really differ according to the flavor; they essentially boil down to checking some technical conditions (see \Cref{def:crossing-counting-pair}), and to giving an algorithm (not necessarily polynomial) to check a given drawing of bounded size and to count its crossings (see \Cref{thm:main}).
-However, for a couple of crossing number flavors (in particular, when fixing the rotation scheme), additional ingredients are needed.
+For most flavors of crossing number, the arguments are direct, though they really differ according to the flavor; they essentially boil down to checking that the class~$\DD$ of drawings satisfies the desired conditions, and to giving an algorithm to test membership in~$\DD$.

 \subparagraph{Comparison with the state of the art.}